unam3/docs/src/guide/essentials/list.md

 </div>

-You might think this will cause Vue to throw away the existing DOM and re-render the entire list - luckily, that is not the case.
-Vue implements some smart heuristics to maximize DOM element reuse, so replacing an array with another array containing overlapping objects is a very efficient operation.
+Replacing an array with another array containing overlapping objects is a very efficient operation.

 ## Displaying Filtered/Sorted Results {#displaying-filtered-sorted-results}

 Sometimes we want to display a filtered or sorted version of an array without actually mutating or resetting the original data.
-In this case, you can create a computed property that returns the filtered or sorted array.
+In this case, you can create a computed property that returns the filtered or sorted array:

-For example:

 <div class="composition-api">